 The Austrian context

 As in many European countries, grammar exercises and activities found in Austrian schoolbooks and widely-used classroom practices tend to follow a fairly traditional approach to the teaching of grammar.
-Teachers looking for guidance from the latest version of the Austrian school curriculum on how to teach grammar may be disappointed; whereas previous versions of the curriculum provided discussion of principles of communicative grammar and specified grammatical objectives in terms of grammatical notions (see discussion below), recent versions have been dominated by specifications of learning content in terms of skill-based learning outcomes .
+Teachers looking for guidance from the latest version of the Austrian school curriculum on how to teach grammar may be disappointed; whereas previous versions of the curriculum provided discussion of principles of communicative grammar and specified grammatical objectives in terms of grammatical notions (see discussion below), recent versions have been dominated by specifications of learning content in terms of skill-based learning outcomes without making specific references to grammatical categories.
 Nor will teachers find much support from international manuals on foreign language methodology: grammar is the one area of language teaching which has been neglected by many methodologists who find it difficult to incorporate it into communicative approaches.
 Indeed, both among teachers and among methodologists, grammar is often seen as a ‘problem’.
 In this chapter, we illustrate how grammar, if taught according to certain principles, is wholly compatible with modern approaches and theories of learning.
+These principles and the categories and terms discussed in this chapter are dealt with in more detail in Newby 2017.

 Tasks of the (grammar) teacher